 Several experiences throughout college and medical school inspired me to become a pediatric ophthalmologist.
-As an undergraduate, I mentored a 6 year old boy with nystagmus and low vision through a Big Brother/Big Sister Program.
+As an undergraduate, I mentored a 6-year-old boy with nystagmus and low vision through a Big Brother/Big Sister Program.
 I saw firsthand how visual impairment impacted this child’s quality of life and education.
 As a medical student and resident in ophthalmology, I saw the challenges that children face with chronic autoimmune and genetic disorders involving the eye, and have dedicated my career to the care of children with these disorders.
 I hope that my contributions as a clinician and researcher will help improve the visual outcomes, quality of life and visual function in my patients.
-As a pediatric ophthalmologist and Associate Professor of Pediatric Ophthalmology, I care for children with general pediatric eye disorders as well as specialized ocular conditions including uveitis (eye inflammation) and genetic disorders involving the eye and body.
-I feel tremendously privileged to care for children, and appreciate the opportunity to serve patients and their families.
+As a pediatric ophthalmologist and professor of pediatric ophthalmology, I care for children with general pediatric eye disorders as well as specialized ocular conditions including uveitis (eye inflammation) and genetic disorders involving the eye and body.
+I feel tremendously privileged to care for children and appreciate the opportunity to serve patients and their families.

 Ocular Development Problems: These are conditions that occur when the eye or the structures within the eye do not develop normally.